Office of the Chief Executive

 The Office of the Chief Executive (CEO) is a government agency that supports the work of the Chief Executive of Hong Kong.
-It consists of the chief executive's closest political aides and support staff who run Government House, the Executive Council, and the chief executive's press office.
+It consists of the chief executive's closest political aides and support staff who run the Government House, the Executive Council, and the chief executive's press office.
 The current director of the office is Carol Yip, who was appointed in 2022 and is the first woman to serve in the position.

 History

 Historically, the governor's office consisted of a private office staffed by civil servants, a spokesman, two personal advisers brought from the UK, the Central Policy Unit, bodyguards from the Royal Hong Kong Police Force, and an aide-de-camp.
 The governor's wife additionally had a social secretary.

 The Chief Executive's Office in its current form was created on 16 December 1996, shortly after the election of Tung Chee-hwa as Chief Executive in the 1996 election.
 The office took over the governor's establishment upon the transfer of sovereignty on 1 July 1997.